Resume Tips Include

 The Ideal I.T.
 Resume – Comments from an IT Director

 * My resume is a year-round process and trying to encapsulate 20+ years of experience in two pages seems ridiculous.
-I’ve settle in on four pages as my maximum.
+I’ve settled in on four pages as my maximum.

 * I’m constantly tweaking it for the skills and experience which exemplify me and what work I would like to do.